-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning on 1 April 2020.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning on 1 April 2021.
 The following interpretation was applicable to the Group and Company:

-Amendments to IFRS 16 COVID-19 Related Rent Concessions.
+- Amendments to IFRS 16 COVID-19 Related Rent Concessions beyond 30 June 2021.

-Effective 1 June 2020, IFRS 16 was amended to provide a practical expedient for lessees accounting for rent concessions that arise as a direct consequence of the COVID-19 pandemic and satisfy the following criteria:
+Effective 1 April 2021, IFRS 16 was further extended to provide a practical expedient for lessees accounting for rent concessions that arise as a direct consequence of the COVID-19 pandemic and satisfy the following criteria:

-- The change in lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change; - The reduction in lease payments affects only payments originally due on or before 30 June 2021; and - There are no substantive changes to other terms and conditions of the lease.
+- The change in lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change; - The reduction in lease payments affects only payments originally due on or before 30 June 2022; and - There are no substantive changes to other terms and conditions of the lease.